Henry Hazlitt: Personal life

 Henry was born to Stuart Clark and Bertha (Zauner) Hazlitt on November 28, 1894, in Philadelphia, Pennsylvania.
 They resided at 819 North Broad Street in Philadelphia.
 The Hazlitt family was originally from England, although his paternal grandmother was from Ireland.
 His maternal grandparents were German immigrants.
 Henry's father, a clerk, died of diabetes when Henry was only five months old.
 His mother, Bertha, then married Frederick E. Piebes, who was engaged in manufacturing, and they resided in Brooklyn, where Henry was raised.
 Henry is listed on the 1905 New York state census as Henry S. Piebes, and he is listed on Frederick's will as Henry Hazlitt Piebes, Frederick's adopted son.
 His stepfather died in 1907, leaving Henry to support his mother and probably leading to the ambition that enabled him to work at the Wall Street Journal while he was still a teenager.

 In 1929, Hazlitt married Valerie Earle, daughter of the noted photographer and Vitagraph film director William P. S. Earle.
-They were married by the pacifist minister, John Haynes Holmes, but later divorced.
-In 1936, he married Frances Kanes, the author of The Concise Bible, with whom he later collaborated to produce an anthology of the Stoic philosophers, The Wisdom of the Stoics: Selections from Seneca, Epictetus, and Marcus Aurelius (1984).
+They were married by the pacifist minister John Haynes Holmes, but later divorced.
+In 1936, he married Frances Kanes, author of The Concise Bible, with whom he later collaborated to produce an anthology of the Stoic philosophers, The Wisdom of the Stoics: Selections from Seneca, Epictetus, and Marcus Aurelius (1984).
 They were married until Frances' death in 1991.

 Hazlitt died at the age of 98 in Fairfield, Connecticut.
 At the time of his death, he resided in Wilton, Connecticut.